View of a manorial kitchen with a maid cooking at the stove, circa 1700. Photo: Swiss National Museum

 The life of a woman in service for the upper classes

 Without servants, most of them female, the extravagant lifestyle of a well-to-do family in centuries past would have been unthinkable.
-A glimpse behind the brilliantly polished façade of a grand household, with a focus on Jegenstorf Castle near Bern, which is currently running an exhibition dedicated to the subject of women.
+A glimpse behind the brilliantly polished façade of a grand household, with a focus on Jegenstorf Castle near Bern.

 Until well into the 20th century, domestic servants, predominantly women, did the work that piled up in the large households of wealthy families of the nobility, aristocracy and upper middle classes.
 Especially in stately homes, a large team of staff for house and garden was necessary to enable aristocratic families to live and be seen to live in a manner befitting their social status.